garfielder/notes/CppTips.md

 * In the try block, we can use throw statement  through a exception message object.
 The boject is not mysterious, but can be int, char, string, or any user-defined class
 * When run into ```throw```,  current function will execute ```return``` imedediatly, and use destructor to clear local objects.
 * If ```catch``` block is not found in high level funtion, above action will be repeated until find the matched ```catch``` block

+### Thread Safty -- No Memory Leak
+RAII --> Resource esource Acquisition Is Initialization .
+Use shared_ptr when possible.
+So, resource can be well released even when exception is throw anywhere even in constructor.